 Dr. Brené Brown is a research professor at the University of Houston, where she holds the Huffington Foundation Endowed Chair at the Graduate College of Social Work.
 She also holds the position of visiting professor in management at the University of Texas at Austin McCombs School of Business.

-She has spent the past two decades studying courage, vulnerability, shame, and empathy; is the author six #1 New York Times best sellers; and is the host of the weekly Spotify original podcasts Unlocking Us and Dare to Lead.
+Brené has spent the past two decades studying courage, vulnerability, shame, and empathy.
+She is the author of six #1 New York Times best sellers and is the host of two award-winning podcasts, Unlocking Us and Dare to Lead.

 Brené’s TED talk on the Power of Vulnerability is one of the top five most-viewed TED talks in the world, with over 60 million views.
 Brené is the first researcher to have a filmed lecture on Netflix, and in March 2022, she launched a new show on HBO Max that focuses on her latest book, Atlas of the Heart.
 Brené spends most of her time working in organizations around the world, helping develop braver leaders and more-courageous cultures.